Skip to content

 • pregnancy

-The probably the healthiest sleeping position is lying on your backThis allows the spine to assume its natural shape and the body weight is evenly distributed.
-For people with breathing problems, however, lying on your back is not suitable.
+The Probably the healthiest sleeping position is lying on your backThis allows the spine to assume its natural shape and distributes body weight evenly.
+However, for people with breathing problems, lying on their back is not ideal.

-So you see: Your optimal sleeping position is something very individual.
-However, if you are currently suffering from sleep problems, it can be useful to take a look at your sleeping position.
+As you can see, your optimal sleeping position is very individual.
+However, if you're currently suffering from sleep problems, it might be helpful to take a look at your sleeping position.

 Use sleep phases

 If you are woken up during a light sleep phase, it is much easier to get up.
-However, if we are woken from a deep sleep phase, this becomes much more difficult.
-A solution to this problem are so-called sleep phase alarm clock.
+However, if we are torn from a deep sleep phase, this is much more difficult for us.
+A solution to this problem is so-called Sleep phase alarm clock.

-The over-the-counter versions measure physical movement, are designed to recognize the different phases of sleep - and then wake us up in a less deep phase.
-There is no fixed time in advance, but rather a time frame in which you would like to be woken up.
+The over-the-counter versions measure physical activity, are designed to detect the different sleep phases, and then wake us up during a less deep phase.
+Instead of specifying a specific time, you specify a time frame in which you would like to be woken up.

 These alarm clock models are often not suitable for people who generally sleep very restlessly - i.e. who move around a lot.

-Also important: It is difficult to prove whether the alarm clocks actually recognize sleep phases based on movement alone.
-Even the professional devices in sleep laboratories sometimes have problems with this - it is questionable whether a smartwatch, for example, can even do this.
+Also important: It's difficult to prove whether alarm clocks actually detect sleep phases based solely on movement.
+Even professional devices in sleep labs sometimes have trouble with this—whether a smartwatch, for example, can even do this is questionable.

 As is often the case, the same applies here: try out what suits you best.